qld-gov-au/pattern-library/source/content-types/social-media-integration/social-media-integration.md

 ## Facebook
 * Remove Facebook related SSI (If any) - '<del><!-#include virtual="/assets/includes/dynamic/facebook/aside.php"-></del>'
-* Add this HTML markup to a page (*if 'class="qg-social-feed"' is already there on a page then just copy 'facebook updates' block and add it inside the 'qg-social-feed' container*)
+* Add this HTML markup to a page (*if 'class="qg-social-media"' is already there on a page then just copy 'facebook updates' block and add it inside the 'qg-social-media' container*)
 ```html
 <div class="qg-social-media">
         <div class="aside facebook-updates" data-href="https://www.facebook.com/TMRQld">